commaai/opendbc/README.md

 * [`opendbc/can/`](opendbc/can/) is a library for parsing and building CAN messages from DBC files
 * [`opendbc/car/`](opendbc/car/) is a high-level library for interfacing with cars using Python

-## How to Port a car
+## How to Port a Car

 This guide covers everything from adding support to a new car all the way to improving existing cars (e.g. adding longitudinal control or radar parsing).
 If similar cars to yours are already compatible, most of this work is likely already done for you.

 At its most basic, a car port will control the steering on a car.
 A "complete" car port will have all of: lateral control, longitudinal control, good tuning for both lateral and longitudinal, radar parsing (if equipped), fuzzy fingerprinting, and more.

-The new car support docs will reflect
+The new car support docs will clearly communicate each car's support level.

 ### Connect to the Car